szz-dvl/JSLoader/README.txt

   - Prevent context menu on extension windows ???

 - Issues:
-  - Computed "src" attributes won't display in extension pages (Any workarround)
+  - Computed "src" attributes won't display in extension pages (when evaluated [eval & friends allowed in CSP])
   - Blank windows.
 Resize needed to render.
+(Or right click on the wdw ...)
   - Opening page action from shortcut command fails with: "pageAction.openPopup may only be called from a user input handler"
   - Downloaded files will allways be named "download".